Being pregnant causes your skin to undergo many unwanted changes. Unfortunately, these issues don’t just go away on their own once you’ve given birth.

-4. Does everyone get postpartum acne and how can you treat it?
+4. Does everyone get postpartum acne, and how can you treat it?

 One of the most common postpartum skincare complaints among new mothers is acne.
 This happens because fluctuating hormone levels increase oil production in your skin, causing hard, painful acne on the face and neck.
 It will go away once your hormones start to level out, but until then, you have a few treatment options.

-Beginning birth control pills can help to regulate hormones, though these are normally not advisable during the early stages of breastfeeding.
+Beginning birth control pills can help to regulate hormones, though these usually are not advisable during the early stages of breastfeeding.
 You can treat current outbreaks with benzoyl peroxide, which will help to reduce inflammation, and vitamin C creams to prevent scarring.

 5. How do you manage dry, flaky skin?

-Many women find that they lose their pregnancy glow, so they end up with dull, dry skin during their postpartum months.
+Many women find they lose their pregnancy glow, so they end up with dull, dry skin during their postpartum months.
 Some women have such dry skin that their faces look red, flaky, or irritated.
 It’s typically worse along the nose, cheeks, and mouth area.

 6. What causes post-pregnancy dermatitis?

 Managing postpartum dermatitis mostly relies on identifying and avoiding your triggers.
 This means paying attention to your skin and noticing if certain foods, pollens, or chemicals make the condition worsen.
 Your doctor may suggest a corticosteroid or antihistamine to reduce itching.
-You can speed up healing by keeping skin moisturized.
+You can speed up healing by keeping your skin moisturized.

 7. What can you do to reduce the appearance of stretch marks?